Are there any lessons in their story for someone in the modern world?

 This is one of the watercolors produced by Tissot late in his career, when he journeyed to Palestine to make a series of paintings on biblical subjects.
 The watercolors he produced there are quite different to his earlier, formal paintings.
 Beautiful as they, they do not have the spontaneity of this painting of Ruth.

 Boaz turns towards Ruth, looking at her as he gives instructions to the servant standing beside him.
 She turns her head towards the two men – can she hear what is being said?

 Boaz and Ruth both hold sheaves of wheat, a hint of their own future fertility.
 Ruth holds so much wheat that she must gather it up in a fold of her cloak.
-Boaz is richly but simply clothes; Ruth has more modest, though lovely, clothing, and is barefoot, a sign of her poverty.
+Boaz is richly but simply clothed; Ruth has more modest clothing and is barefoot, a sign of her poverty.